Solution landscapes of ferronematics in microfluidic channels: Conclusions

 \section{Conclusions}

-In this paper, we perform an extensive exploration of solution landscapes of one-dimensional ferronematics for different values of $l$ and $c$, through the implementation of the HiOSD algorithm.
-This enables us to identify the Morse index of solutions to the Euler-Lagrange equations \eqref{eq:euler-lagrange_again}, and track how critical points are connected to one another on the energy landscape for specific choices of $l$ and $c$.
-Hence, yielding useful information for potential applications in switchable multistable ferronematic devices.
+In this paper, we perform an extensive exploration of solution landscapes of a one-dimensional ferronematic system, subject to Dirichlet boundary conditions for $\Qvec$ and $\Mvec$, using the powerful HiOSD algorithm as described in \cite{yin2019high}.
+The ferronematic free energy is parameterised by four parameters: $l_1, l_2, \xi$ and $c$ \cite{dalby-farrell-majumdar-xia}.
+For simplicity, we set $l_1 = l_2 := l$ and $\xi=1$, and study the impact of $l$ and $c$ on the solution landscapes, i.e., solutions of the Euler-Lagrange equations \eqref{eq:euler-lagrange_again}, their Morse indices and how the critical points are connected to one another by means of the unstable saddle points on the energy landscape.
+This can yield useful information about switchable multistable ferronematic devices.

-Our results show that \emph{fixing $c$ and decreasing $l$}, has the same effect on the solution landscape as \emph{fixing $l$ and increasing $c$}, in that both result in more bifurcations and new emergent solutions.
-Surprisingly, in some cases, we find repeating solution landscapes for different values of $l$ and $c$.
-For instance, we observe the solution landscape in \Cref{fig:flow_diagram_l=0.2_c=1} for three choices of $(l,c)$, namely $(0.2,1)$, $(1,3)$ and $(0.2,-1)$.
-As such, we believe there are regions in the $(l,c)$ parameter space where the solution landscapes will be qualitatively the same (i.e., they will have the same number of stable critical points, unstable saddles of a given type and index, along with the same connections between them).
-We also conclude that as $l$ decreases (for $c$ fixed), or $c$ increases (for $l$ fixed), the index of the parent state increases.